Lupus590/CARPG_-_An_RPG_Engine/notes/notes.md

 d10? d20? d6?
 I'm planning on this being a roll20 rpg more than a table top one, so I'm not limited to real dice

 #Wishes made with a last breath
+When a PC or an important NPC is about to die they can perform an amazing action.
+This last act is designed to allow the near dead to save their allies, but it can be used to do almost anything.